 Edelman was memorable in the film version of Barefoot in the Park (1967) and The Odd Couple (1968), in the racy Steambath on PBS in 1973 with Valerie Perrine, on the short-lived TV series verison of Nine to Five (1982-1983) and in a stretch on Murder, She Wrote (1984-1996) from '92-'95 as “Lt.
 Artie Gelber,” but he will always be remembered as an unofficial regular on The Golden Girls, the n'er-do-well who finally gets it right, letting “Dorothy” marry “Lucas” in the final episode without raising any objections and spoiling their romantic ceremony.

 One of my other favorite “Stan” episodes is “Ebbtide VI: The Wrath of Stan” (February 15, 1991), when “Dorothy” must stay with him in a vermin-infested apartment building she unknowingly owned with him.

 The role of “Stanley” probably had such long legs thanks, in part, to Edelman's killer work on his very first episode, “Guess Who's Coming to the Wedding?”
 (September 21, 1985), in which “Dorothy” has to get over her hatred of “Stan” in order to move on with her life.
-The episode establishes “Dorothy”'s penchant for slamming the door in “Stan”'s face and ribbing him about his magic hair.
-“Dorothy”'s speech to “Stan” is classic:
+The episode establishes “Dorothy's” penchant for slamming the door in his face and ribbing him about his magic hair.
+Her speech to “Stan” is classic:

 #41 Raye Birk (b.
 May 27, 1943) as the wedding planner who was ready to fly right out of there in “Sophia's Wedding: Part 1” (November 19, 1988)